tyleretters/nor.the-rn.info/_posts/2021-10-24-capitalist-nihilism-of-alien-and-squid-game.md

 ---

-## "..Yes, but everyone else gets more than us."
+## "...
+Yes, but everyone else gets more than us."

 ![Burke](/assets/images/capitalist-nihilism-7.jpg)